luweiyang/luweiyang.github.io/index.md

 <a href="https://earthsciences.anu.edu.au/research/research-groups/climate-and-fluid-physics" target="_blank" rel="noopener noreferrer">
 Climate Fluid and Physics group
 </a>
 at the Research School of Earth Sciences at The Australian National University.
-My research focuses on understanding the influence of small-scale ocean processes, such as internal waves, on large-scale ocean circulation, with a particular interest in the interactions of ocean processes across a range of spatial and temporal scales.
-I use a combination of geophysical fluid dynamics theory, numerical modelling, and observational data in my work.
+My research focuses on understanding how small-scale ocean processes, such as internal waves, influence large-scale ocean circulation.
+In particular, I study how internal waves are generated, how they move through the ocean, and how they interact with their surrounding environment.
+The goal is to better understand how these waves help transfer energy from large-scale ocean motions down to smaller scales where mixing occurs.
+I use a combination of theory, numerical modelling, and observational data in my work.

 ## Education
 - **2015-2019:** Ph.D. in Quantitative Marine Science, University of Tasmania, Hobart, Australia.